-Acceptance-Rejection sampling is a way to simulate random samples from an unknown (or difficult to sample from) distribution (called the target distribution) by using random samples from a similar, more convenient distribution.
+Acceptance-Rejection sampling is a way to simulate random samples from an unknown (or difficult to sample from) distribution (called the target distribution) by using random samples from a similar, more convenient probability distribution.
 A random subset of the generated samples are rejected; the rest are accepted.
-The goal is for the accepted samples to be distributed as if they were from the target distribution.
+The goal is for the accepted samples to be distributed as if they were from the target probability distribution.

 Let’s say you wanted to sample from the inverse of a particular function, but an explicit inverse doesn’t exist.
 You could use a similar distribution—making sure that (Carroll & Hamrick, 2011):

 - The two distributions look as similar as possible, and

 - Both functions have the same support (i.e. both cumulative distribution functions vanish or don’t vanish over the same set of real numbers)